reasonml/reasonml.github.io/src/pages/guide/language/object.md

 ### Tip & Tricks

-If you come from JavaScript, you're probably not looking for vanilla Reason objects, but BuckleScript's [special object] (https://bucklescript.github.io/bucklescript/Manual.html#_binding_to_js_objects).
+If you come from JavaScript, you're probably not looking for vanilla Reason objects, but BuckleScript's [special object](https://bucklescript.github.io/docs/en/object.html#object-as-record).
 These are different in that they:

 - access fields through `##`
 - always come with with `Js.t` (as a type parameter to the `Js.t` type).